 “They were about two and a half when I started getting worried.
 And everybody kept telling me that I was being paranoid.
 But our closest friends had their first child, literally a week apart from our twins.
 I couldn’t get over the difference between what my kids were able to do verbally and what their child was doing.”

-It was at the end of a visit to Johannesburg when they were about to turn three that the problem became clear.
+At the end of a visit to Johannesburg, when they were about to turn three, the problem became clear.

 ‘I realised she was deaf’

 “We were paying for our accommodation.
 And I could hear the one crying.
-She had tried to follow me and gotten lost somewhere in the garden.
+She had tried to follow me and got lost somewhere in the garden.
 I could see where she was.
-I went outside and shouted her name, and she didn’t turn.
-I thought well, she’s screaming so loudly, she can’t hear me.
-So I went right behind her. and I shouted her name with every ounce of possible strength that I had.
+So I went outside and shouted her name, and she didn’t turn.
+I thought, well, she’s screaming so loudly, she can’t hear me.
+So I went right behind her.
+I shouted her name with every ounce of possible strength that I had.
 She didn’t turn.
-I touched her shoulder and she turned around and she was so happy to find me.
-At that moment I realised she was deaf.”
+I touched her shoulder, and she turned around and was so happy to find me.
+At that moment, I realised she was deaf.”

 The children were formally tested, and their hearing impairment was confirmed.